Economics A Level

 Where next?

 Economics students have many opportunities.
-Many go straight into jobs in the banking and finance sector, but an A Level in Economics can also lead to a range of occupations in the business sector, from HR to Marketing, where students need an understanding of the economy.
-Skills that can be obtained from studying Economics include, problem solving, innovation, analytical understanding, confidence with numbers, and economic awareness.
+An A Level in Economics can lead to a range of occupations in the business sector, from HR to Marketing, where students need an understanding of the economy.
+Many go straight into jobs in the banking and finance sector.
+Skills that can be obtained from studying Economics include problem solving, innovation, critical understanding, confidence with numbers, and economic awareness.
 Students can also go on to university to study Economics and many related degrees.
-Careers that may follow from this include Actuarial Analyst, Chartered Accountant, Data Analyst, Economist, Financial Risk Analyst etc. Jobs where an economics qualification would be useful include Actuary, Civil Service Fast Streamer, Data Scientist, Local Government Officer and Quantity Surveyor.
+Careers that may follow from this include Actuarial Analyst, Chartered Accountant, Data Analyst, Economist, Financial Risk Analyst etc. Jobs where an economics qualification would be useful include Actuary, Civil Service Fast Streamer, Data Scientist, Local Government Officer, and Quantity Surveyor.
 Useful websites to research careers and wider progression options could include Royal Economic Society, Target Jobs, All About Careers and The Apprenticeship Guide.